Ghykk3130/Obsidian/Lie Group.md

 >Given a manifold and a chart $(U,\phi)$, define the local coordinates on $U$ as a function: $x^{i}=r^{i}\circ\phi$
 >Sometimes denote $\phi$ by $(x^1,\dots,x^n)$.

-# 2.4 Example of smooth manifolds
+# 2.4 Examples of smooth manifolds

 ## Ex:
 $\mathbb{R}^n$是一个光滑流形。